raspberrypilearning/cd-sebento-scratch-2/en/step_3.md

 --- hint ---

 If you want to, you can also ask them how many minutes they spend in the shower!
-In that case, you would need to do an extra calculation: multiply the number of minutes by 7 and then multiply that by the number of showers.
-You can put an operator inside an operator to do that:
+In that case, you would need to do an extra calculation: multiply the number of minutes by `7` (litres per minute in the shower), and then multiply the result by the number of showers.
+You can put an operator inside an operator to do that, like this:

 ```blocks
     (showers) * ((showerMinutes) * (7))